KarolekFM/karolekStore/README.md

 # karolekStore
-Simple librabry to use mysql or sqlite in java
+Simple library to use mysql or sqlite in java

 Usage:
 ```java